breakspear/diffusion-pipeline/README.md

      ```
    * NOTE: You will need to edit `advfulldiffsetup's` user-specific options before calling the `dticon` script
    * Required inputs in`advfulldiffsetup` are:
-      + ismosaic - is data acquired with moasic DICOM extraction (1 if yes)
-      + isfullrevsequence - is a full sequence acquired in the opposite phase encoding direction (i.e. P A) (1 if yes)
       + ismultiband - is data acquired with multiple slice acquisition (1 if yes)
       + parc - FS parcellation to choose (options are DESIKAN "DES" or DESTRIEUX "DST")
       + ismultishell - is data acquired with multiple b-value weightings (1 if yes)